XAI-Lab/CREF/README.md

 :mag_right: Evaluate local explanations
 ------------
 The proposed ground truth based evaluation methodolog aims to enable users to evaluate explanations produced by explanation methods using correctness and robustness metrics.
-The framework, in its current settings, allow detecting anomalies with an autoencoder based anomaly detector, and then explain the anomalies using three common model-agnostic explanation methods:
+The current settings allow detecting anomalies with an autoencoder based anomaly detector, and then explain the anomalies using three common model-agnostic explanation methods:

   * ```Kernel SHAP``` [[2]](#2)
   * ```Sampling SHAP``` [[2]](#2)